victor-iyi/cortex/README.md

 To run the existing example you will need to do a few things.

 1. You will need an EMOTIV headset.
-You can purchase a headset in our [online store][emotiv]
+You can purchase a headset in an [online store][emotiv]

 2. Next, [download and install][developer] the Cortex service.
 Please note that currently, the Cortex service is only available for Windows and macOS.